PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 10:33:41
+Last updated: 2024-04-05 10:34:15
-Random Quote: For the first time in my life, I don't want to find myself in three years with some random girl.
-No matter how many boobs she has. - Barney Stinson
+Random Quote: I don't have a phone.
+I refuse to be a slave to technology. - Wednesday Addams